sagemath/trac_to_gh/Issue 8033.md

 # Issue 8033: add a README.txt for the graph_editor, to encourage development

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8033

 Original creator: was